sjjsy/sjjsy.github.io/_resume/resume.md

 Education
 : Master of Science (Technology)
-  : from the Aalto University Master's Programme in Industrial Engineering and
+  : from Aalto University Master's Programme in Industrial Engineering and
     Management in the major of **Strategy and Venturing**, minoring in **Data Science and Analytics** (06/2019)
 : Bachelor of Science (Technology)
-  : from the Aalto University Bachelor's Programme in Science and Technology in
+  : from Aalto University Bachelor's Programme in Science and Technology in
     the major of **Industrial Engineering and Management**, minoring in **Computer Science and Engineering** (08/2017)
 : Other